 Irish Spring gets rid of mice

 More scientific research is being done on the effectiveness of this method.
-In fact, researchers from the University of California found an increase in tumours from rats who did eat soap!
-So maybe the soap method isn’t a lost cause, but waiting for your mouse or rat infestation to develop tumours to get rid of them might not get rid of them very quickly.
+In fact, researchers from the University of California found an increase in tumors from rats who did eat soap!
+So maybe the soap method isn’t a lost cause, but waiting for your mouse or rat infestation to develop tumors to get rid of them might not get rid of them very quickly.

 Daddy long legs are dangerous and venomous

 False!
 Daddy long legs or Pholcidae are not dangerous or venomous.
 In fact, they’re not even spiders!
 Daddy long legs are arachnids that are much closer to the scorpion family.